johnnyodonnell/python-tcp-send-first-segment-last/README.md

 key data later in the buffer.

-This library ensures that all data will be in the receiving buffer before the receiving application begins receiving the data.
+This library ensures that all data will be in the receiving buffer before the receiving application begins reading the data.
 It does this by sending the TCP segments out of order; and in particular, it does this by sending the first TCP segment last.